-Cash maternity benefits: The insured must have been affiliated with the old-age and survivor base pension during the last 9 months before childbirth and have been in gainful activity during at least 5 months of the last 9 months.
-The insured must cease work during maternity leave.
+Cash maternity benefits: The insured must have paid contributions toward the old-age and survivor base pension during the last 9 months before childbirth and have been in gainful activity during at least 5 months of the last 9 months.
+The insured must cease work during the maternity leave.